 In general, the authorization process is the same for original and generic products.
 The only difference is that under certain circumstances, the results of preclinical and clinical trials do not have to be submitted in cases where the reference product has been registered in at least one other EEA member state for at least eight years.

 The authorization process prescribed by law is the same for local manufacturers as well as foreign-owned manufacturers.

-However, the applicants for the marketing authorization must have their residency or registered seat in the Czech Republic or in another EEA member state.
+However, applicants for marketing authorization must reside or have their registered seat in the Czech Republic or in another EEA member state.